 A 46-year-old member asked:

-what are some tips on consulting a pediatric anesthesiologist?
+What are some tips on consulting a pediatric anesthesiologist?

 3 doctor answers • 6 doctors weighed in

-15 years experience Anesthesiology
+Anesthesiology 16 years experience

 For a surgery?: Generally if the surgery requires a pediatric anesthesiologist, the case will be assigned to one.
 General anesthesiologists also do pediatric cases, though typically not neonates or those with complex medical problems.
 Are you looking for one or planning for the pre-op visit?